2016 Texas Tech Red Raiders football team: Louisiana Tech

-Teas Tech completely dominated in the first quarter, with the offense scoring a touchdown on all of their drives and the defense holding Louisiana Tech to only a field goal.
+Texas Tech completely dominated in the first quarter, with the offense scoring a touchdown on all of their drives and the defense holding Louisiana Tech to only a field goal.
 Fortune started to smile upon the Bulldogs late in the 2nd quarter, with Clayton Hatfield missing a 40-yard field goal with 2:18 left in the half.
 Following Hatfield's missed kick, Louisiana Tech went 78 yards to score a touchdown on Jarred Craft's 1 yard run.
 Gaining the ball back with 0:09 seconds left in the half, the Red Raiders took a knee to lead 35–17 at halftime.

 The momentum continued for Louisiana Tech into the 3rd quarter, with the Bulldogs scoring on their opening possession of the half.
 The Red Raiders responded on their next drive with Patrick Mahomes finding Cameron Batson for a 4-yard touchdown pass.
 With Clayton Hatfield making the extra point, Texas Tech extended their lead to 42–24.
 Louisiana Tech quickly responded on their next possession with Ryan Higgins throwing a 54-yard touchdown pass to Carlos Henderson, Higgins's first touchdown pass of the night.
 The Red Raiders responded slowly on their next drive and suffered from several offensive holding penalties.
 The drive was capped off early in the 4th quarter with Demarcus Felton's 8 yard run for a touchdown.
 With Hatfield making the extra point, Texas Tech extended their lead to 49–31 with 14:21 left to play.
 Louisiana Tech came up short on the next drive, with the Bulldogs turning it over on downs, which eventually resulted in a 24-yard field goal from Hatfield.
 Louisiana Tech quickly scored on their next drive with Higgins finding Trent Taylor for a 76-yard touchdown reception.
 On the ensuing kickoff, the Bulldogs tried for an onside kick that was recovered by the Red Raiders.
 Louisiana Tech's Jordan Bradford was ejected late in the game for throwing a punch following Texas Tech's eighth touchdown of the game.